jooonior/tf2-loadouts-script/README.md

 ## FAQ

 ### There's a delay between when I press the key and respawning.
 That's normal.
 Happens with all resupply binds.
-You should press it (or spam it) right before you enter spawn room.
+You should press it (or spam it) right before you enter spawn.

 ### How does it work?
 When saving, console logging is enabled (`con_logfile cfg/saved_loadouts.txt`) and current loadouts are echoed to the console, which gets them written into that file.
 When loading loadouts, the file is executed (`exec saved_loadouts.txt`) and it sets active loadouts.

 ### What if the save file gets too big?
 TF2 won't exec files bigger than 1 MB, which corresponds 16 444 saves.
-Lifespan is further extended by not saving classes, where loadout hasn't been changed.
+Lifespan is further extended by not saving classes where loadout hasn't been changed.
 If you still ever manage to reach that limit, simply delete the file and the whole process will start over.

-### Something else
-I made a [Steam group](), ask there.